 Deliveries are made monthly to one location per district.
 The schedule is set by the state contracted vendor.
 Your school is assigned a delivery week A, B, or C. Small schools are encouraged to consolidate deliveries (example: every other month) to save the minimum drop charge.
 Simply decline a survey during the particular month you do not wish to receive USDA foods.

 What if there is a shortage or damaged product?

 Count and inspect all items before the driver leaves the premises.
 The driver will give you a “USDA food receipt” listing all the items that are being delivered.
 Note any shortage or damaged products on the signature portion, sign and return the receipt to the driver.
 COUNTING AND INSPECTING AFTER THE DRIVER LEAVES DOES NOT MAKE A VALID CLAIM.

 If a product has hidden damage (inside a pallet), call our office and give us the details.
 These products can be replaced.

 How do I count and inspect when the truck arrives during serving?

-The supervisor should appoint and train at least one other person to count, inspect and store the commodities.
+The supervisor should appoint and train at least one other person to count, inspect and store the USDA foods.
 The driver operates on a tight schedule, and deliveries could arrive during serving time.
 The driver brings the foods to your delivery area, but is not responsible for putting food in the cooler or freezer.